Alpine-ISE/design-documents/architecture-decision-records/edge-config-management/ClusterObservability.md

 ## Problem

 Kubernetes clusters run multiple workloads and host by design distributed systems.
-Hence, having a good observability suite for these cluster is of essence, especially when it comes to diagnostics and troubleshooting.
+Hence, having a good observability suite for these clusters is of the essence, especially when it comes to diagnostics and troubleshooting.

-What we understand under observability of a Kubernetes cluster can be split into two main parts:
+What we understand under the observability of a Kubernetes cluster can be split into two main parts:

 Infrastructure observability:

 - Cluster-level resource metrics,
-- Operational status of system services (e.g., ??(how would you refer to this?_kube-system_).
+- Operational status of kube-system

 Workload observability

 - Application health and readiness
 - Application telemetry data (e.g. Metrics, Traces, Logs)

-There are multiple ways to extract the needed information from a cluster and get a overview on the clusters health from the outside.
+There are multiple ways to extract the needed information from a cluster and get an overview of the cluster's health from the outside.
-This article aims to show case some of these options and include their up and down sides.
+This article aims to showcase some of these options and include their up and downsides.

-- Collector based approaches
+- Collector-based approaches
   - Azure Container Insights
   - Opentelemetry
-- Individual instrumentation based approaches
+- Individual instrumentation-based approaches
   - SDK instrumentation

 ## Solutions

-### Collector based approaches
+### Collector-based approaches

 #### Azure Monitor Container Insights for Azure Arc-enabled K8S clusters.